Numbers station: History

 According to the notes of The Conet Project, which has compiled recordings of these transmissions, number stations have been reported since World War I with the numbers transmitted in Morse code.
 It is reported that Archduke Anton of Austria in his youth during World War I used to listen in to their transmissions, writing them down and passing them on to the Austrian military intelligence.

 Numbers stations were most abundant during the Cold War era.
 According to an internal Cold War-era report of the Polish Ministry of the Interior, numbers stations DCF37 (3.370 MHz) and DFD21 (4.010 MHz) were transmitted from West Germany beginning in the early 1950s.

 Many stations from this era continue to broadcast and some long-time stations may have been taken over by different operators.
 The Czech Ministry of the Interior and the Swedish Security Service have both acknowledged the use of numbers stations by Czechoslovakia for espionage, with declassified documents proving the same.
-Few QSL responses have been received from numbers stations by shortwave listeners who sent reception reports to stations that identified themselves or to entities the listeners believed responsible for the broadcasts, which is the expected behaviour of a non-clandestine station.
+In rare cases, shortwave listeners who sent reception reports to stations that identified themselves received QSL responses, an unusual occurrence for a clandestine operation.

 One well-known numbers station was the E03 "Lincolnshire Poacher", which is thought to have been run by the British Secret Intelligence Service.
 It was first broadcast from Bletchley Park in the mid-1970s but later was broadcast from RAF Akrotiri in Cyprus.
 It ceased broadcasting in 2008.

 In 2001, the United States tried the Cuban Five on the charge of spying for Cuba.
 The group had received and decoded messages that had been broadcast from the "Atención" number station in Cuba.